outofcoffee/imposter/docs/configuration.md

 #### Multiple resources example

-The [REST plugin](./rest_plugin.md) allows you to specify multiple resources, using the `resources` array.
+The [OpenAPI plugin](./openapi_plugin.md) and [REST plugin](./rest_plugin.md) allow you to specify multiple resources, using the `resources` array.
 Each resource can have its own path, method, response behaviour etc.

 ```yaml
 # multi-response-config.yaml